jjordan777/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It stands for HyperText Markup Language.
+It conveys meaning, structure-building materials behind the webpage.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A display: block level element always starts on a new line and takes up the full width available.
+Not so with display: inline.
+This element only takes up as much width as needed and does not start on new line.

 3. What are the 4 areas of the box model?

+Content, Padding, Border, Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because makes it possible to share code/collaborate; manages source code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.